Hit and Run: What Happens When Someone Leaves an Accident Scene?

 Every state has laws that prohibit involved parties from leaving the scene of a car accident, which is commonly called hit and run.
 South Carolina is no different and requires all parties involved in any type of car crash to stay at the scene until law enforcement arrives.

-These laws are in place to ensure that people involved in car accidents to get medical help if they are injured, get police reports filed, and to obtain each other’s contact and insurance information.
+These laws are in place to ensure that people involved in car accidents get medical help if they are injured, get police reports filed, and to obtain each other’s contact and insurance information.

 What to Do After a Hit-and-Run?
 Call South Carolina Car Accident Lawyers